 In this article, I’ll cover the highlights of each app, complete with lots of screenshots.
 I’ll talk about what each Android TV file manager does well and where I think they fall short.

 Every app on this list will work on Android TV, TV boxes running the pure Android OS, and devices with the newer Google TV OS.

 Let’s get started.

-When I started this test, I didn’t have a file manager for Android TV’s that I was really partial to, one way or the other.
-It seemed that every TV box I tested had a different file manager installed by default.
+When I started this test, I didn’t have a file manager for Android TVs that I really liked.
+Every TV box I tested had a different file manager installed by default.

-So I wanted to see how they all compared to each other in a head-to-head contest.
-I downloaded all of the file manager apps that were on the Android TV versions of the Google Play Store or Aptoide TV.
+So I wanted to see how they all compared in a head-to-head contest.
+I downloaded all of the file manager apps on the Android TV versions of the Google Play Store or Aptoide TV.

 Best Android TV File Manager: X-plore File Manager

 I usually don’t like split-screen file managers.